SmartTokenLabs/TokenScript/ERCs/ERC5XXX draft.md

 ### created: 2022-05-03
 ### requires:
 ### Abstract
-This standard is an interface that adds a `scriptURI()` function for locating executable scripts associated with the token.
+This ERC is a contract interface that adds a `scriptURI()` function for locating executable scripts associated with the token.

 ### Motivation
-Often NFT authors want to provide some user functionality to their tokens, e.g. through scripts.
+Often Smart Contract authors want to provide some user functionality to their tokens through client scripts.
+The idea is made popular with function-rich NFTs.
 This should be done safely, without opening the user to potential scams.
-By packaging a link to official scripts, created by the token minter, within the token itself, users can be sure they are using the correct script.
+By packaging a URI to official scripts, created by the token minter, within the token itself, users can be sure they are using the correct script.

 This ERC proposes adding a scriptURI which is a structure containing an array of URIs to external resources, such as in IPFS, GitHub, a cloud provider, etc.

 Each scriptURI semantically contains access information to access a *single* signed script, stored in one or more off-chain locations.

 Concretely each element in the array contains a pair of URIs, one to the script itself, and one to a signature of the script.

 The script provides a client-side executable to the hosting token.
 Examples of such script: